Chernobyl visit with Arduino Geiger counter

 Future projects are a 3D printed case and a roof or wall mounted GM utilizing an SI-22G that logs radiation for my region for the whole year.

-• First image: One of the many warning signs of the Red Forest with on the background the railroad leading to the Yanov train station with both dosimeters featured.
+• One of the many warning signs alongthe edge Red Forest with in the background the railroad leading to the Yanov train station.
+Featuring both dosimeters.

-• Middle image: Close up of both dosimeters (left my custom build Geiger Counter and on the right the Terra-P from Ecotest).
+• Secondly a close up of both dosimeters (left my custom build Geiger Counter and on the right the Terra-P from Ecotest).

-• Last image: Close up of my Geiger counter with a CPM of 224 and increasing fast.
+• Lastly a close up of my Geiger counter with a CPM of 224 and both increasing fast.

 CPM to uSV (Top 20)